davidchanwz/coconutsplit/README.md

 - **`save_to_db()`**:
   Saves the `Expense` object to the database, including the `expense_id`, `group_id`, `paid_by`, `amount`, and `description`.

-- **`add_split(user: User, amount_owed: float)`**:
+- **`add_debt(user: User, amount_owed: float)`**:
-  Adds an entry to the `expense_splits` table, representing how much a user owes for this specific expense.
+  Adds an entry to the `debts` table, representing how much a user owes for this specific expense.
 If a split already exists between the user and the payer for the given group, the method updates the existing record instead of creating a new one.

-- **`add_split_reverse(user: User, amount_owed: float)`**:
+- **`add_debt_reverse(user: User, amount_owed: float)`**:
-  Adds a reverse entry to the `expense_splits` table, recording how much the payer is owed by the user.
-Similar to `add_split()`, this method updates the existing record if necessary.
+  Adds a reverse entry to the `debts` table, recording how much the payer is owed by the user.
+Similar to `add_debt()`, this method updates the existing record if necessary.

 - **`fetch_expenses_by_group(group: Group)`**:
   A static method that retrieves all expenses associated with a given group from the database and returns a list of `Expense` objects.
 This includes fetching details like who paid for the expense and the amount.